 The Sucuri plugin does not monitor every event triggered by WordPress, only the ones that we consider relevant for security.
 Additionally, we monitor global setting changes and core WordPress updates.

 Disable Email Alerts

 You may find that the plugin is too sensitive to some of your site’s regular events like user authentications or post/page publications.

-The plugin is a good method to understand background WordPress tasks.
-If find you are receiving too many alerts, you can modify the settings:
+The plugin provides a good method to understand the background WordPress tasks.
+If you find you are receiving too many alerts, you can modify the settings.